Art & Business Tools

 - Siteground is the hosting provider that hosts my websites.
 The main reasons why I am so satisfied are the excellent customer service and the fact that I can host multiple websites for a very reasonable price (via the so-called GrowBig package).
 I highly recommend Siteground.

 - Mailerlite is the excellent email service provider that I use right now.
 After years of using Mailchimp with increasing frustration, I stumbled upon this provider by accident – much to my delight.
 The big advantages: user-friendliness, very pleasant helpdesk and excellent automation options, that comealso within the free subscription (contrary to Mailchimp).
-You can easily create a free account (free up till 1000 subscribers), and try out how it works.
+You can easily create a free account (free up till 500 subscribers), and try out how it works.
 Especially the possibility to create automations for free will make a huge difference in the marketing of your work.
 What I also like very much about Mailerlite, is that they have a free help desk, even on the free plan.
-With Mailchimp, accessing the help desk wasn’t included in the free plan, so at that time I spent a lot of time guessing and browsing to find answers to my problems.
+With Mailchimp, accessing the help desk wasn’t included in the free plan (now only for 30 days), so at that time I spent a lot of time guessing and browsing to find answers to my problems.
 Mailerlites help desk is wonderful – they are super friendly and quick.
 So if you are creating a newsletter: Try Mailerlite out for free and play around just to see how it works.
 If you consider changing from Mailchimp to Mailerlite (like I did), it isn’t difficult, since Mailerlite has the possibility to directly transfer subscribers from Mailchimp to Mailerlite.

 - Teachable is the online course platform that I use, and I just LOVE it.
 I had been using it for ages, until I started missing the Dutch payment system iDeal.
 So I switched to a WordPress-based learning management system called Learndash, which also worked quite well.
 But recently I changed back to Mothership Teachable, for many reasons: